 - In Kingdom Hearts II Final Mix+ , Vexen's shield can by synthesized as a weapon for Goofy.

 - Among The Heartless, you have Defenders, who utilize shields as their main weapon, which Goofy can also wield.

 - Bloodline Champions has a very large shield for the Vanguard bloodline.
 Used for their Shield Bash and Reflect ability.

-- City of Heroes recently introduced the long-awaited Shield Defence powerset for melee classes (except Stalkers, who hides behind a shield?), meaning that Blue Steel, local Memetic Badass and superhero cop, can finally be represented in-game.
+- City of Heroes introduced the long-awaited Shield Defense powerset for melee classes (except Stalkers) in 2008, meaning that Blue Steel, local Memetic Badass and superhero cop, could finally be represented in-game.
 The shields usable by players are heavily customisable.

 - For a long time the fan theory for Blue Steel was that his attacks were Shield Offense but this was stated not to be the case by Word of God.
 When he was finally put into the game as a fightable character (which wasn't until early 2012, less than a year before the game closed), he used the shield for defense and a police baton for attacks.

 - The Protector class in Etrian Odyssey uses shields, which is visually more prominent than their swords◊.
 The shield is used for most of their special abilities, particularly when it is used as a weapon for the powerful Smite attack.